-In all simulations and all the targeting criteria the performance of the subsidies is much worse than that of any transfer scheme, except when undercoverage is considered since with subsidies it is zero because all households consume at least one subsidized good.
-Then, in our comments we emphasize only the comparison amongst transfer methods.
-The standard errors suggest that targeting indicators results for different estimation methods are generally significantly different.
-This is indeed generally the case when explicit tests of differences are implemented, as illustrated with the bootstrap intervals of Figures 1 and 2.
-The results based on regressor Set I, corresponding to regional targeting, show that this typical targeting scheme, based on OLS, improves on food subsidies in terms of the number of the poor remaining after the policy.
-However, if the aim is to reduce the number of the poor, the transfers based on quantile regressions anchored on the third decile are the best scheme among the considered options.
-Meanwhile, if the aim is to reduce poverty measured by the poverty gap P1 or the poverty severity measure P2, the preferred scheme is that based on quantile regressions anchored on the first decile.
+For all simulations and all the targeting criteria, the performance of the subsidies is much worse than that of any transfer scheme, except for undercoverage which is null with subsidies because all households consume at least one subsidized good.
+Then, we emphasize in our comments the comparison amongst transfer methods.
+The standard errors suggest that the estimated targeting indicators significantly vary with the prediction methods.
+This is indeed generally the case when tests of differences are implemented, as illustrated with the bootstrap intervals of Figures 1 and 2.
+The results based on regressor Set I, corresponding to regional targeting, show that this typical regional targeting scheme, based on OLS, improves on food subsidies in terms of the number of the poor remaining after the policy.
+However, if the aim is to reduce the number of the poor, the transfers based on quantile regressions anchored on the third decile are the best among the considered options.
+Meanwhile, if the aim is to reduce poverty measured by the poverty gap P1 or the poverty severity measure P2 quantile regressions anchored on the first decile are best.
 Moreover, leakage and undercoverage are also lower with this method.

 However, the picture slightly changes when we extend the set of regressors.
-With regressor Set II, which adds information on dwelling and demographic characteristics to the information on regional dummies, substantial improvements, as compared to results with set I, can be reached whether in terms of poverty statistics, leakage or undercoverage.
-With Set II, the quantile regression based on the first quantile remains the best approach for reducing P2 and undercoverage.
+With regressor Set II, which adds information on dwelling and demographic characteristics to the information on regional dummies of Set I, substantial improvements can be reached whether in terms of poverty statistics, leakage or undercoverage.
+With Set II, the quantile regression based on the first quantile remains the best approach for reducing P_2 and undercoverage.
 As it happens, these two criteria may often be considered decisive.
-Indeed, P2 gives a stronger weight to the poorest of the poor, which confers it better axiomative properties than P0 and P1.
-On the other hand, undercoverage is related to probably indispensable political conditions since policies leaving aside a large proportion of the poor are unlikely to be implementable in Tunisia.
+Indeed, P_2 gives a stronger weight to the poorest of the poor, which confers it better normative properties than P_0 and P_1 .
+On the other hand, undercoverage is related to probably indispensable political conditions since policies leaving aside a large proportion of the poor are unlikely to be implementable in

+Tunisia.
 Censored quantile regressions allow us even larger reduction of undercoverage, although they are less straightforward to implement.
-However, with Set II if the aim is merely to diminish the number of the poor, OLS based transfers would provide better results, while if the aim is to reduce P1 or leakage, the quantile regressions based on the third decile would be preferable.
+However, with Set II if the aim is merely to diminish the number of the poor, OLS based transfers would provide better results, while if the aim is to reduce P_1 or leakage, the quantile regressions based on the third decile would be preferable.

-Finally, the additional benefits coming from introducing information from Set III on educational level or occupation of households' head are relatively small.
-The quantile regression based on the first decile (and sometimes the censored quantile regressions) remain preferable if the aim is to alleviate P1, P2 and leakage, while OLS are better if the aim is to cut the number of the poor.
-Using censored quantile regressions anchored on the first decile would lead to lower undercoverage, although quantile regressions based on the first decile, which are simpler to implement, provide good results with undercoverage of about 8 percent.
-The other methods generally yield disastrous outcomes for undercoverage.
+Introducing information on educational level or occupation of households' head produces little progress.
+The quantile regressions based on the first decile (and sometimes the censored quantile regressions) remain preferable if the aim is to alleviate P_1 , P_2 and leakage, while OLS are better if the aim is to cut the number of the poor down.
+Using censored quantile regressions anchored on the first decile would lead to the lowest undercoverage.
+Meanwhile, quantile regressions based on the first decile, which are simpler to implement, still yield low undercoverage of about 8 percent.
+The other methods generally produce disastrous outcomes for undercoverage.

-Omitting correction or correcting with household price indices gives similar results.
-On the whole, the quantile regressions based on the third decile most often appears as the best method for reducing P_0 , while the quantile regressions based on the first decile are best for diminishing P_1 , P_2 , leakage and perhaps undercoverage.
-Often, the censored quantile regressions anchored on quantile 0.1 with a 50 percent censorship dominate the quantile regressions based on the first decile for reducing undercoverage, but they seem unlikely to be used in most applied contexts since this method is not available in standard statistical packages13.
+Omitting price correction or deflating with household Laspeyre price indices gives similar results.
+On the whole, the quantile regression based on the third decile most often appears as the best method for reducing P_0 , while the quantile regression based on the first decile is best for diminishing P_1 , P_2 , leakage and perhaps undercoverage.
+Often, the censored quantile regressions anchored on the first decile with a 50 percent censorship dominate the quantile regressions based on the first decile for reducing undercoverage, but they seem unlikely to be used in most applied contexts since this method is not available in standard statistical packages16.